MODULE 1 - Section 4

 Virtual Tours Virtual Short-Term Teams Traveling Short-Term Teams

 Each platform has the intentionality of the PPP foundation built into each unique opportunity and process.
 While the primary focus for this section will be on the process of Traveling STTs, you are highly encouraged to learn more about Virtual Tours and Virtual Short-Term Teams.
 They offer numerous benefits of allowing goers a convenient and accessible way to connect with your community as they grow in their compassion and interest in what God is doing in your community either before visiting or to continue the relationship after they return.
-These opportunities are especially helpful for secure context communities or those that are distant to get to.
-As you’ll also see, all three STT opportunities are complementary to each other and provide an increasing invitation to come further alongside the vulnerable. among many other benefits.
+These opportunities are especially helpful for secure context communities or those that require significant travel time.
+As you’ll also see, all three STT opportunities complement each other and provide an increasing invitation to come further alongside the vulnerable, among many other benefits.

-The primary administrative leadership for the execution of Traveling STTs is typically led by the STTs Dept. With Virtual Tours and Virtual Short-Term Teams, these opportunities are largely executed by you, the short-term team coordinator, with support from the STTs.
-Dept.
+The STT Dept leads the administration involved in the execution of Traveling STTs.
+Virtual Tours and Virtual Short-Term Teams are largely executed by you, the short-term team coordinator, with support from the STT Dept.

-The process of a Traveling Short-Term Team is represented by three distinct pillars:
+The process of a Traveling Short-Term Team is represented by three distinct phases:

-You will see under each pillar the ideal timeframe for each pillar, along with a brief explanation of the overview.
-Further down, each pillar is explained in more detail.
+You will see under each phase its ideal timeframe, along with a brief overview.
+Further down, each phase is explained in more detail.
 Keep in mind that while the process is shared in an ideal linear fashion, there may be times when several aspects may occur simultaneously depending on when a team starts the process.
 To that end, please take note of the ideal timeframes in the overviews to ensure a team has enough time to prepare.

 Finally, as you look at the process overview, remember the STT opportunity requirements we discussed back in Section 2.
 You will see how those are woven throughout the process as well.